AMOS-5 (satellite): Mission

 Following failure of power generator 1, generator 2 was activated in May 2012.
 Power generator 2 also developed faults in September 2012 and October 2013 and the satellite's initial lifespan of 15 years was expected to be shortened by 11 months.
 However all communications with the AMOS-5 satellite were lost on 21 November 2015.
 The satellite was visualized in its expected location, moving in an uncontrolled fashion, most likely due to power failure.
 Three weeks later, Spacecom announced that the satellite had failed completely.
 It is expected to continue to orbit at an altitude of 42,000 km for the foreseeable future.
-AMOS-5, which brings in annual revenue of some US$40 million, has an estimated value of between US$160 million and US$190 million.
+AMOS-5, which brought in annual revenue of some US$40 million, has an estimated value of between US$160 million and US$190 million.
 It is insured by an international syndicate for US$158 million.
 AMOS-5 was produced by the Russian company NPO PM, and cost US$157 million.
-It is the biggest of Spacecom's satellites it is the only satellite, other than AMOS-17 (which was developed by Boeing), not to be manufactured by IAI.
+It is the biggest of Spacecom's satellites and its only satellite, other than AMOS-17 (which was developed by Boeing), not to be manufactured by IAI.